rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-overview.md

 services  and their components.

-In this and other Operator related guides, we use "Operator" (with a capital O) to refer to a Kubernetes Operator pattern implementation and "operator" (with a lowercase o) to refer to a technical operations engineer (administrator).
+In this and other Operator related guides, we use "Operator" (with a capital O) to refer to a Kubernetes Operator pattern implementation and "operator" (with a lowercase o) to refer to a technical operation engineer (administrator).

 The Operator provides a consistent and easy way to deploy RabbitMQ clusters to Kubernetes and